Citation, DOI and article data

-In case of a severely arthritic hip, joint replacement surgery might be considered and include total hip replacement and resurfacing arthroplasty 1.
+In the case of a severely arthritic hip, joint replacement surgery might be considered and include total hip replacement and resurfacing arthroplasty 1.

 The role of conservative management is limited due to the early progression to osteoarthritis and should decrease pain and can be chosen in very mild dysplasia with mild symptoms.
 Non-operative treatment includes weight loss, activity and lifestyle modifications as well as nonsteroidal anti-inflammatory drugs, specialized physical therapy intra-articular injections ref.

 Operative complications include the following: